 “Yeah, well, I’ve started a no-female diet.
 I tossed my ex-girlfriend’s picture into the airport trash.
 It was either kill her new boyfriend, or live on a different continent.”
 I sipped the coffee.
 “Maybe I’ll go to Meteora and stay with the monks.”

 Achilles smiled.
 “My friend, the cure for a woman is another woman.
 Why don’t you remain in Athens?
 I’ll show you the clubs.
-I need waiters who speak English.
-You can work here, and earn some money for your travels.
-I’ll help you find a cheap place to stay.”
+I need English speaking waiters.
+You can work here, earn some money for your travels, and I’ll help you find a cheap place to stay.”

-The Acropolis’s rocky cliff was above us, and I could see the marble columns of the Parthenon, pink in the early sunlight, framed by a cloudless blue sky.
-I thought, nice office, and said, “What the hell.
+Above us, the Acropolis’s rocky cliff, and the marble columns of the Parthenon, pink in the early sunlight, framed by a cloudless blue sky.
+I thought, nice office.
+“What the hell.
 Sure.
 Thanks.”

 Achilles and I played tennis.
 He’d competed on the international circuit before he blew his ACL, and he sent me into the fence chasing his topspin serve.